sentry1000/Macified/README.md

-**Drag and drop/copy and paste the provided .css file into your theme folder for either Vencord or BetterDiscord, and enable it through the clients theme settings.
-Or, copy and paste the contents of SentryCord.css into QuickCSS on Vencord.**
+**Download the latest release and place in your themes folder for Vencord/BetterDiscord then enable it through settings, or use QuickCSS.**

-**For the transparency effect, install and run MicaForEveryone, add Discord as a rule, set the Backdrop type to either Mica or Acrylic, finally turn on Enable Blur Behind.**
+**For the transparency effect, You need to follow these two steps:
+1 - Install and run MicaForEveryone on Windows through the microsoft store or by downloading the appinstaller from It's GitHub, run it and add Discord as a rule, set the Backdrop type to Mica, finally turn on Enable Blur Behind.

-**In Discord settings for Vencord turn on Enable Window Transparency or it wont work as intended.**
+2. In Discord settings for Vencord turn on Enable Window Transparency or it wont work as intended.**

+**Preview:**
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/827bedfd-f70f-4b28-9d86-30b0db1d632f" />